Design Strategy & Software

 Project 2: Snack Advertisement for the College Age Demographic

-Create an advertisement for a snack for the college age demographic.
+The assignment: Create an advertisement for a snack for the college age demographic.

 What you'll learn: In this assignment, you're going to explore your first forays into concepting, brainstorming, and getting feedback from your audience.
 We'll start with creating a persona - imagining who our audience is, and what they might need from a snack.
 You'll also interview several members of your audience on snack preferences and use this research to inform your design and concept ideas.